 My mechanic diagnosed it as a leaking gasket at higher boost, and upon stripping it down he was correct - the gasket had a small piece of damage allowing the cooling system to be pressurized.
 I went the whole hog - brand new genuine head, valves and gasket, and things were back to normal, asides from my hip pocket, that was about $4500 lighter.

 Now, the engine had been rebuilt about 100k ago, and was done by a reasonably reputable place, and I can't prove the higher boost was the cause, but it would seem rather logical that it did put more stress on the motor.

 Would I recommend them?

-If you need a quality diesel tune in Perth, or you want to get more power out of your diesel, Gturbo is the only place to go!
+If you need a quality diesel tune in Perth, or you want to get more power out of your diesel, Graeme at Gturbo is well worth a chat to.